What is Molecular Diagnostic Sciences?

 Molecular testing uses sensitive and specific laboratory techniques to detect and identify biomarkers at the nucleic acid (DNA and RNA) level.
 Molecular diagnostic tests are increasingly used in many major areas of medicine including genetic disorders, infectious diseases, cancer, pharmacogenetics and identity testing.
 A great example of a molecular-based test is the PCR test used to detect the SARS-CoV2 virus in COVID-19 patients; this test, along with the laboratory scientists trained to perform the test, played a major role in identifying COVID-19 cases during the pandemic.
 The number of molecular-based laboratory tests is expected to increase dramatically as more information is uncovered about the human genome and disease.

-BSHS Programs in Molecular Diagnostic Sciences at GW
+BSHS Programs in Medical Genetics and Molecular Biology at GW

-The BSHS in Molecular Diagnostic Sciences is a robust program for undergrads who recognize the impact and opportunity that molecular testing has in the future of health care solutions.
+The BSHS in Medical Genetics and Molecular Biology is a robust program for undergrads who recognize the impact and opportunity that molecular testing has in the future of health care solutions.
 Students who excel at science-based coursework and are passionate about the potential for molecular testing in medical science are a good fit for this program.
 This program provides theoretical knowledge and practical skills for positions in diagnostic clinical laboratories, public health laboratories, biotechnology companies, government and law enforcement agencies, and research institutes.

 Click to expand the accordions below for more information about each program.